bsmith89/strain-corr/doc/manuscript/manuscript.md

 ## Extended Results

-**Supplementary Table S1: Details about all inferred strains in HMP2.**
+**Supplemental Table S1: Details about all inferred strains in HMP2.**
 Includes columns representing: the number of genes in estimate gene content, number of samples included as strain-pure, total species depth across strain pure samples, the fraction of species marker genes in the estimated gene content, the log of the standard deviation of gene depth ratio, and the number of unmasked, genotyped positions used for inter-strain comparisons.

-**Supplementary Table S3: Details about gene content of _E. coli_ strain-6 vs. strain-9 in UCFMT.**
+**Supplemental Table S3: Details about gene content of _E. coli_ strain-6 vs. strain-9 in UCFMT.**
 Includes a row for each gene family found in either high-engraftment strain.
 Columns include gene annotations, mean length across members of the gene family, co-occurence cluster assignment and the fraction of other co-occurence cluster members also found in each strain.